zimivanende/BoomiFlow-SearchFilterTable/README.md

 Will launch a uri when clicked rather than trigger an outcome.

-Uri can contain {{FiledName}} elements which will be substituted with values from that column in the row.
+Uri can contain {{FieldName}} elements which will be substituted with values from that column in the row.

 ### target

-_blank for opening uri in new window (default if ommitted) or _seld to reuse current tab
+_blank for opening uri in new window (default if ommitted) or _self to reuse current tab

 ## Settings